-To administer node-red you will need to go the admin url.
+To create flows you will need to open the editor by going to editor url.

-The admin url is the machine name or IP address followed by the port number. e.g
+The editor url is the machine name or IP address followed by the port number. e.g

 - 127.0.0.1:1880/ if you are running the browser on the same machines as node-red.